 The Seagirt Marine Terminal stands as a working monument to the innovative and progressive spirit of the Port of Baltimore.

 Opened in 1990, Seagirt features the latest in cargo-handling equipment and systems.
 The design behind this high-tech facility stems from one simple principle: keep the cargo moving.
 Seagirt is operated by Ports America Chesapeake under a 50-year public-private partnership signed in 2010 with the MPA.
 Under the agreement, Ports America constructed a 50-foot deep container berth and funded four state-of-the-art super Post-Panamax cranes.
 The new berth and cranes became operational in 2013.
-The Port of Baltimore is one of only two U.S. East Coast ports with both a 50-foot deep channel and 50-foot deep berth, allowing it to accommodate some of the largest container ships in the world.
-For more information on this unique agreement, should Please Click HERE.
+The Port of Baltimore has a 50-foot deep channel and 50-foot deep berths.

 The Seagirt computer system's electronic data interface capabilities automatically receive and send information to the terminal's steamship line customers.
 With just a few keystrokes, the carriers receive instantaneous information on the cargo and equipment, helping them generate timely reports that can boost their efficiency.